sathishsr/react-kural/pull_request_template.md

 * Don't use issue identifiers as scopes

 ### Description
-The `subject` contains a succinct description of the change.
+The `description` contains a succinct description of the change.
 * Is a **mandatory** part of the format
 * Use the imperative, present tense: "change" not "changed" nor "changes"
 * Don't capitalize the first letter